 Living in the Moment

-Many of us find it difficult to live in the moment.
-We are so taken up with things that are going on around us that we miss the important things in life.
-We become distracted by peripheral aspects of life and don’t recognise those moments that can never be redeemed.
-Perhaps it is time to start cherishing the moment, the next seven seconds of our short-term memory which flashes by in an instant.
+Many of us find it challenging to live in the moment.
+Because we don't focus on the things that are going on around us, so we miss the essential things in life.
+We become distracted by peripheral aspects of life and don't recognise those moments; they can never be redeemed.
+Perhaps it is time to start cherishing the moment, the following seven seconds of our short-term memory, which flashes by in an instant.
 How we spend those next seven seconds will indicate if we are there in the moment or not.
-Are we listening and really paying attention, to our wife or husband, to our children or grandchildren, to our neighbour or the person we meet on the street?
-If we miss those moments they can never be reclaimed.
-It is so easy to go through life and not really experience it because we are never quite in the moment.
-We need to learn to stop and smell the flowers, to stop and watch the sunset, to be present in that conversation and to observe our children or grandchildren growing up.
-If we don’t we will get to the end of our lives and only then realise how much we have missed.
+Are we listening and paying attention to our: wife, husband, children, grandchildren, neighbour and the person we meet on the street?
+If we miss these moments, they are not reclaimable.
+It is easy to go through life and not experience them because we are never quite in the moment.
+We need to learn to stop and smell the flowers, stop and watch the sunset, be present in that conversation, and observe our children or grandchildren growing up.
+If we don't, we will get to the end of our lives and only then realise how much we have missed.